High Protein Breakfast UK — 12 Quick Ideas with 30g+ Protein

 Use our free meal plan generator to build a full 7-day high-protein plan that includes a breakfast, lunch, dinner, and snack within your chosen calorie target.

-High-Protein Breakfasts for Muscle Building
+High-Protein Breakfasts For Muscle Building

 For muscle building, a higher-calorie breakfast (350–500 kcal) with 40+ g of protein is appropriate.
 The key difference from weight loss is that you want more total calories, not fewer — so larger portions of oats, an extra egg, or a banana alongside your protein source are all recommended.